This degree includes topics such as animal nutrition and growth, and livestock reproduction.

-The first and second years are the same for students on all four of our agriculture degrees.
-This means it is possible to transfer between any of our agriculture degrees up to the end of Stage 2 should you find your interests change during this shared period of study.
+Our flexible degree structure means it is possible to transfer between any of our agriculture degrees up to the end of Stage 2 if you would like to.

 See the Modules section for more information about what you will study at each Stage.